By Maria Lichty

 Calories: 75kcal, Carbohydrates: 6g, Protein: 1g, Fat: 6g, Saturated Fat: 4g, Sodium: 478mg, Potassium: 123mg, Fiber: 2g, Sugar: 1g, Vitamin A: 1398IU, Vitamin C: 1mg, Calcium: 17mg, Iron: 1mg

-Keywords homemade
+Keywords enchilada sauce, homemade

 Have you tried this recipe?